2023–24 LEN Women's Champions League: Teams

-Alongside the new changes, LEN increased the amount of clubs a country can enter, from 4 to 5.
+Alongside the new changes, LEN increased the number of clubs a country can enter, from 4 to 5.
 German representative, Spandau 04, was the only club outside the top 6 who decided to enter, starting in the qualifiers.
 While on the other hand, despite being in the top 6, Russia was banned and Netherlands took the sixth-place spot.
 All other clubs and countries below the top six entered the 2023–24 LEN Women's Challenger Cup.